Abhilash17br/Abhilash-Data-Analyst-Resume-/README.md

 ### *Provide Insights in Consumer Goods Domain. – Resume Challenge @ Codebasics.io.*
 * A Resume Challenge, to present Insights for an Ad-Hoc-Request by management for a quick and smart data-informed decisions.
 Requests were answered through SQL Queries and were later presented to the management through Power BI.*

-### *SQL Challenge Organized by Data with Danny.*
+### *SQL - Data Exploration & Data Cleaning.*
-* Solved various Case studies through SQL, related to Fast moving consumer goods, Marketing Analytics, which was conducted under 8-week SQL Challenge by Danny Ma.*
+* This Project is a combination of many online SQL challenges from a variety of Sources.
+Each challenge comes from a different domain are involves a many processes in data analysis, such as Data loading in to SQL database, Data Cleaning and Data Exploration to generate insights.
+I have done few case-studies of 8-week SQL Challenge by Danny Ma, Data Cleaning on a Nashville Housing Data.*

 ## PROFESSIONAL EXPERIENCE